Tofull/social_graph/ToGraph/README.md

 ### To use the online console neo4j
 #### Method 1 : manual
 Paste manually the content of each file in outputNeo4jConsole.
 Execute the query before paste another file.
-(StackOverFlow error otherwise because of the quantity of data...)
+(StackOverFlow error otherwise because of the quantity of data...).
+This method does not work with the queries of matching.
+You have to copy-paste one by one (very long)

 #### Method 2 : automatically
 Open a terminal in social_graph/ToGraph folder.